 So put your favorite country tunes on the radio, grab your camera, and go experience some beautiful Colorado fall colors!

 This pass is located near Steamboat Springs, and it’s a great trip for anyone wanting plenty of

 and lounge in high-altitude meadows.
-After the seeing the leaves, why not take off your boots and rest
+After seeing the leaves, why not take off your boots and rest

 your sore feet in the hot springs?

 Castle Creek Road

 This is another good opportunity to see some aspen groves when their tiny, round leaves turn into various shades of orange and yellow.
 Also, it’s a pretty appropriate place to view them since it’s right next to Aspen – you know, the old mining town which turned into a hangout for the rich and famous.
 But, if you want to skip the glamor of the 21st century, you could stop by the nearby ghost town of Ashcroft.
 Only a handful of its old buildings are still standing, but it’s enough to take you back to the good old days.

 This pass sits between Buena Vista and Crested Butte, and it makes a pretty impressive crossing of the Continental Divide.
 It also allows you to drive (or do some walking) through some intense valleys full of Aspens.